-Note: \\\, \\ and \ implies significance level at 1%, 5% and 10% respectively

-Source: Field Survey, 2018
+Note: , and implies significance level at 1%, 5% and 10% respectively Source: Field Survey, 2018

-4. CONCLUSION
+5. CONCLUSION

-Though NERICA was considered a successful innovation, its adoption was not successful, due to incomplete diffusion.
-This study sought to determine the adoption rates of NERICA in the Tolon and Kumbungu Districts in the Northern Region of Ghana from 2015 to 2018.
-The study revealed low average adoption rate of 25% with a high standard deviation of 44.03% of NERICA in the study area for the period under review.
+This study sought to determine the adoption rates of NERICA in Northern Ghana, from 2015 to 2018 so as to verify the predictions and findings of previous researchers.
+The study revealed a low average adoption rate of 25% with a high standard deviation of 44.03% of NERICA in the study area for the period under review.
 Meanwhile, the specific adoption rates of the innovation were 91.04%, 3.18%, 2.89% and 2.89% for the 2015, 2016, 2017 and 2018 farming seasons respectively.
+This study therefore confirmed that NERICA adoption rate rose to 91.04% four years after it was predicted but fell drastically the subsequent years to confirm that adoption of the innovation was not successful in the study area.
+That is because, the rise and fall in the adoption rates could only produce a wave-like curve but not a normal curve, due to incomplete adoption and non-adoption.

-The persistent low adoption rates resulted in disadoption since the farmers virtually abandoned the innovation.
-Inability of the farmers to find ready market for the produce, seed contamination, poor soil fertility, pests and diseases infestation all contributed to the disadoption.
-Farmers' educational level, household size, primary occupation and their perception of NERICA were the only factors that significantly affected their adoption of the innovation in the study area
+Though farmers' educational level, household size, primary occupation and their rice perception significantly affected their adoption of the innovation, farmers' inability to find ready market for the produce, seed contamination, poor soil fertility, pests and diseases infestation as well as poor rainfall pattern limited adoption and diffusion of NERICA in the study area.

-Though NERICA is regarded as a successful innovation, its adoption rates are very low.
-The Ministry of Food and Agriculture (MOFA) should therefore intensify her innovation dissemination and diffusion campaigns in the study area, especially among educated rice farmers with small household sizes and positive perception of NERICA.
-The adoption rates of NERICA would also rise if the government, through MOFA, provides ready market for the commodity through its flagship programmes, National Food and Buffer Stock Company, and Feed the Future initiative.
+The Ministry of Food and Agriculture (MoFA) should therefore intensify her innovation dissemination and diffusion campaigns in the study area, especially among educated rice farmers with small household sizes and positive perception of NERICA, to help revamp its dwindled adoption rates.
+The adoption rates of NERICA would also rise if the government, through MoFA, provides ready market for the commodity through its flagship programmes, National Food and Buffer Stock Company, and Feed the Future initiative.
 The problem of seed contamination, poor soil fertility, pests and diseases infestation can likewise be addressed through the Planting for Food and Jobs programme of the government, to help boost NERICA adoption rates in Ghana.